 May Bank Holiday in London

-With summer just around the corner and warmer days creeping in, May bank holiday is a great time to get outdoors and spend time with family and friends during a long weekend.
-However you choose to take in the city, hop on an Original Tour sightseeing bus and combine unrivalled views of London with your plans to enjoy the long weekend.
+With summer just around the corner and warmer days creeping in, bank holiday weekend in London 2018 is a great time to get outdoors and spend time with family and friends during a long weekend.
+However you choose to take in the city, hop on an Original Tour sightseeing bus and combine unrivalled views of the capital with your plans to enjoy the May bank holiday weekend in London.

 Whether you enjoy a relaxing opera or upbeat DJ sets, there are some great music concerts and festivals in London this May bank holiday.